 - Joint damage and arthritis.
 If fractured bones heal out of alignment, the biomechanics of the injured area are altered, which can lead to friction and inflammation.
 Degeneration of joint cartilage and bone can result.

-- Muscle or ligament damage.
-Broken bone can tear or even rupture soft tissue surrounding it.
+- Muscle, ligament, or nerve damage.
+Broken bone can tear or injure adjacent soft tissues.

 - Blood clots.
 Deep vein thrombosis can be an early complication after sustaining a bone break.
-Without treatment, dangerous, potentially life-threatening clots can go undetected.
+Without treatment, dangerous, potentially limb- or life-threatening clots can go undetected.

 - Tissue or bone death.
 If you've sustained a crush injury (for example, in a car accident), the blood vessels supplying blood to your extremities could be blocked, which can prevent wounds from healing.
-Gangrene — soft tissue death — may result in the need for amputation below the site of the crush injury.
 Necrosis of the bone may also take place.

 Many other health side effects can occur if you don't seek care for your fracture right away.
 The safest course of action is to see a doctor as soon as possible.